 The Cathedral of Vasily the Blessed/Cathedral of the Intercession of the Most Holy Theotokos on the Moat/Pokrovsky Cathedral….Oh, you Mean St Basil’s Cathedral!

-This has to be the most iconic site in Moscow, you may know it by its most popular name, St Basil’s Cathedral.
+This has to be the most iconic site in Moscow, and one of the most famous landmarks in Europe.
+You may know it by its most popular name, St Basil’s Cathedral.
 Candy-striped domes rise above Red Square, like a perfect fairy tale kingdom on a Christmas card.
 Construction began here in 1555.
 The famous domes had been in place since 1595 but these amazing onions only got their vivid paint job in the 18th century.
 It remained in use as nine separate churches until 1927, when the whole was deconsecrated.
 Thankfully it was saved from its planned demolition by a passionate architect, it was instead turned into a State museum.

 After the Soviet Union collapsed in 1990, it was once again used for religious purposes but remains a lovely museum too.
 Entrance isn’t cheap at 700 rubles (a little under £9) but you’ll kick yourself if you skip it.